malcolmlearnstech/datastructures-algopractice/CodeWars/11-Convert-to-Camel-Case.md

 <h3>Example 2:</h3>
 <pre>
-Input: [5, 8, 6, 3, 4]
+Input: "The_Stealth_Warrior"
 </pre>

 <p>
-<em>Given the rules from the prompt, the numbers 8, 6, and 4 will remain in the same place.
-The positions of 5 and 3 will swap due to the ascending order rule of the prompt.
+<em>The underscores will be removed and because the first word is capitalized, all three words will be capitalized.

-  <strong>The function will return [3, 8, 6, 5, 4]</strong>
+  The function will return <strong>"TheStealthWarrior"</strong>
   </em>
 </p>

 <h3>Example 3:</h3>